pravatbhusal/matchus/README.md

 # Deviations
 - Planned to allow the Apple login/registration to connect with the backend, but since this was a unique way of doing OAuth we found it difficult.
 This is planned to be done for the Beta release using another API endpoint to register Apple users.
-- Planned on authenticating user in the registration view controller, but instead it was performed by the end of the onboarding (at the interests view controller).
-This is planned to be done for the Beta release using an API endpoint.
+- Planned on authenticating user in the registration view controller, but instead the user was authenticated at the end of the onboarding (at the interests view controller).
+This is planned to be changed for the Beta release using a new API endpoint.
 - Planned on having the X button in the interests view controller table cell outside of the cell background, but we pivoted the design to include the button inside to simplify the design